yoshithaa25/snake-game/README.md

 # 🐍 Snake Game
-A simple yet classic **Snake Game** built using **Python** and **Pygame**.Itrecreates the nostalgic Snake game experience with smooth movement, colorful visuals, and real-time scoring.
+A simple yet classic Snake Game built using Python and Pygame.
+It recreates the nostalgic Snake game experience with smooth movement, colorful visuals, and real-time scoring.
 The snake grows in length each time it eats food, making the game progressively more challenging.
-It’s a fun beginner-friendly project to understand **game loops**, **collision detection**, and **keyboard event handling** in Pygame.
+It’s a fun beginner-friendly project to understand game loops, collision detection, and keyboard event handling in Pygame.
 ---

 ## ✨ Features